IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

   createKnativeService: false
 ```

-We need to add two sections to the generated file:

-1. Under the `metadata` key, add a `namespace` key that has the value of your OpenShift project. `insurance-quote` was used as the name in this workshop.

-2. Under the `spec` key, create a new `envFrom` key that has the value of your OpenShift config map. `dacadoo-secret` was used as the name in this workshop.
+We need to add a section to the generated file.
+Under the `spec` key, create a new `envFrom` key that has the value of your OpenShift config map. `dacadoo-secret` was used as the name in this workshop.

 > **TIP**: Ensure there are two spaces before `name`, see <https://github.com/kubernetes/kubernetes/issues/46826#issuecomment-305728020>